 Traditional Polish Christmas Beliefs and Superstitions

 Certain beliefs and superstitions surround Christmastime in Poland, though these beliefs are often only observed for fun today.
-Animals are said to be able to speak on Christmas Eve.
-The straw placed under the tablecloth can be used for fortune telling.
-Old grudges are supposed to be forgiven during Christmas time in Poland.
-The first person to visit the house will predict future events – a man brings fortune, a woman, misfortune.
+One is that animals are able to speak on Christmas Eve.
+Another tradition is placing straw underneath the tablecloth during dinner, which can then be used for fortune-telling.

 Santa Claus does not appear on Christmas Eve.
-The appearance of Santa Claus (Mikolaj) happens instead on December 6.
-The feast of St. Nicholas is a part of the Advent celebrations, which are an integral part of Polish Christmas traditions.
+The appearance of Santa Claus (Mikołaj) happens instead on the night of December 5, the eve of the Feast of St. Nicholas.
+The feast day is a part of the Advent celebrations, which are an integral part of Polish Christmas traditions.

 Christmas Markets in Poland